Canning Carrots

 • 1 cup orange juice

 Heat ingredients until heated through and melted.
-Pour over your carrots to one inch headspace.
-Careful it is hot!
 Oh goodness is it good.
 Processing instructions are the same.
 Simply substitute this for the plain water. (and you can choose to add salt or not.)

 Be sure to use the proper pressure according to your altitude.
 See the chart below.
 For more information see this altitude adjustments page.